skylark-integration/skylark-knockout/README.md

 # skylark-knockout
-A version of knockout  that ported to running on skylarkjs
+A version of knockout  that ported to running on skylarkjs, in development